nicksunsky/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable creates a new global variablr named BEST with value of School 8-true_knowledge prints the result of addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
-9-divide_and_rule prints the result of POWER didvide by DIVIDE , both of which are environmnt variables
+9-divide_and_rule prints the result of POWER didvide by DIVIDE , both of which are environmnt variables 10-love_exponent_breath displays the result of BREATH to the power LOV power BREATH